How to find the picturesque Dargan Arch

 The stats

-This isn’t a difficult walk and the hardest part is knowing where to start and where to aim for when you’re getting close!
-There’s no trail for the last 250m, which can be a little confusing.
+This isn’t a difficult walk and on our most recent visit we noticed there is even a signpost marking the start of the track now!
+There’s no set trail for the last couple of hundred metres, but it’s still straightforward enough to find.
 We’ll detail everything you need to know to get there, including the co-ordinates for where to park, directions for the trail and co-ordinates for the arch itself.

 The walk to the top of the arch

-The walk from the trailhead to the top of the arch is 730m.
-The first 550m is along fire trail, heading gently and then more steeply downhill.
+The walk from the trailhead to the top of the arch is 650m.
+The first 450m are along a fire trail, heading gently and then more steeply downhill.

 It’s an easy path, but occasionally the small rocks underfoot can be a little slippery.